sequenceiq/blog/source/_posts/2014-07-13-groovy-and-java-runtime-bug.markdown

 published: true
 ---

-I can barely count how many languages we use at SequenceIQ _[based on our GitHUb repository it's Java, Scala, Groovy, Go, CoffeeScript, JavaScript, R and Shell (Ansible, Dockerfile, AWS CLI, what not)]_.
+I can barely count how many languages we use at SequenceIQ _[based on our [GitHub](https://github.com/sequenceiq) repository it's Java, Scala, Groovy, Go, CoffeeScript, JavaScript, R and Shell (Ansible, Dockerfile, AWS CLI, what not)]_.
 Groovy is one of them.
 Coding in Groovy is fast and fun, isn't it?
 Except when problems come up at runtime.
 This is one of those.

 {% img https://raw.githubusercontent.com/sequenceiq/sequenceiq-samples/master/groovy-bug/src/main/resources/wtf.png %}